TheMonk2121/ai-dev-tasks/400_guides/400_09_ai-frameworks-dspy.md

 - **2025-01-XX**: Extracted from `400_guides/400_07_ai-frameworks-dspy.md`
 - **2025-01-XX**: Integrated with memory systems and performance optimization
 - **2025-01-XX**: Added comprehensive AI safety and governance frameworks
+- **2025-09-15**: Updated all command examples to use UV package management standards
+- **2025-09-15**: Aligned testing references with current testing standards and quality gates

 ---